pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/LivePersona.md

 ## Considerations

-The LivePersona Card use Internal SharePoint Component and it can be changed in future, use it on your own risc and be consciente that it's beahvour can be chasnged
+The LivePersona Card use Internal SharePoint Component and it can be changed in future, use it on your own risc and be consciente that it's behaviour can be changed